 LED colour temperatures can be divided into three types of light: white light, neutral white and warm white.
 White light is the coolest tone while warm light is the warmest.
 Neutral white is somewhere in the middle.
-It has high CRI which means it reduces eye strain.
-Neutral white also has low colour temperature and long wavelength which allows it to penetrate rainy and foggy weather, and its high luminous efficiency also saves battery power.
+Neutral white has high CRI which means it reduces eye strain.
+It also has low colour temperature and long wavelength which allows it to penetrate rainy and foggy weather, and its high luminous efficiency also saves battery power.
 It is recommended to use neutral white lights in harsh outdoor situations.

-If it mentions regulated output means a steady brightness level throughout the use of the flashlight.
+If regulated output is mentioned it means a steady brightness level throughout the use of the flashlight.
 As the battery diminishes in power - the flashlight keeps nearly the same brightness.
 Unregulated lights give off light proportional to the battery level, meaning they grow dimmer with time.

 A wide beam is preferred so you could see the immediate area around you.
 You’re going to want to keep your hands free to manage the dog so look for a lanyard.
 Choose a compact size flashlight.
 You can keep it in your pocket if needed.

 A light with a dual distance beam is a great idea as you need to see the ground ahead and just ahead of the front tire.
 You’re going to want to make sure it is easy to mount.
 An indicator would be something to consider so that other people on the road see you.

 Make sure it has IPX8 in case of bad weather.
 A lantern style is great to use in a tent or around your camp.

 A tailcap switch is useful for one-handed operation.
 A strobe setting to disorient the perpetrators.
 A reinforced bezel would be useful in various applications such as smashing windows.